-Pre-diabetes is defined as an average blood sugar (as measured by an hbA1C test) of 5.7% to 6.4%, and/or a fasting blood sugar (aka fasting blood glucose or fasting plasma glucose) of 100 mg/dL to 125 mg/dL, and/or a 2-hour post-meal blood sugar level of 140 mg/dL to 199 mg/dL.
+Pre-diabetes is defined as a 90-day-average blood sugar of 5.7% to 6.4% – as measured by a glycosylated hemoglobin (hbA1C) test – and/or a fasting blood sugar (aka fasting blood glucose or fasting plasma glucose) of 100 mg/dL to 125 mg/dL, and/or a 2-hour post-meal blood sugar (aka 2-hour postprandial or 2HPP) of 140 mg/dL to 199 mg/dL.

 Pre-Diabetes is a mid-level stage in the progression of Diabetes, which means that while it has likely been developing already for many years, it is easier to turn things around and regain optimal health at this point than it is once it reaches the full-blown Type 2 Diabetes level (though that is reversible too!)

-And though it is avoidable in most cases, under the current Standard of Care, the vast majority of people who develop Pre-Diabetes eventually progress to full-blown Type 2 Diabetes, which is diagnosed as an average blood sugar (hbA1C) of 6.5% or greater, and/or a fasting blood sugar level of 126 mg/dL or more, and/or a 2-hour post-meal blood sugar level of 200 mg/dL or more.
+And although it is completely preventable in almost all cases, under the current Standard of Care the vast majority of people who develop Pre-Diabetes eventually progress to full-blown Type 2 Diabetes, which is diagnosed with an hbA1C of 6.5% or more, and/or a fasting blood sugar level of 126 mg/dL or more, and/or a 2-hour post-meal blood sugar level of 200 mg/dL or more.

-The progression of Type 2 Diabetes begins with the development of Insulin Resistance, where the cells of the body no longer open the door to insulin as readily when it comes to deliver blood sugar to the cells.
-Insulin is a hormone that escorts sugar from the blood into cells to either be used immediately for fuel or stored as fat for later use.
-When the cells are regularly bombarded with carbohydrates from the foods we eat, they eventually get too full and say “stop!” by not allowing insulin in to deposit more sugar.
-But sugar that is allowed to stay circulating in the blood is caustic and inflammatory, so the body makes more and more insulin in an effort to shove the extra sugar in the blood into our cells, like these “subway pushers” in Japan:
+When the cells are regularly bombarded with too much and/or too frequent doses of fuel, particularly from carbohydrates (sugars and starches) in the foods we eat, they eventually get too full and say “no more!” and do not allow insulin in to deposit more sugar.
+But sugar that is allowed to stay circulating in the blood is caustic and inflammatory, so it really needs to be removed from the blood.
+So the body makes more and more insulin in an effort to shove the extra sugar in the blood into our cells, like these “subway pushers” in Japan: